luxfi/node/README.md

 Download the [latest build](https://github.com/luxdefi/node/releases/latest) for your operating system and architecture.

-The Avalanche binary to be executed is named `node`.
+The Lux binary to be executed is named `node`.

 ### Docker Install